Discover Tobago - The authentic Caribbean island

 Further reading: A beginner's guide to Tobago

-These days it's birdwatching, sunshine and that constant calypso and steel pan sound that keeps travellers coming back for more with a nine hour flight from Gatwick Airport to Crown Point International Airport placing you right at the heart of the action courtesy of BA, Virgin and Monarch airlines.
+These days it's birdwatching, sunshine and that constant calypso and steel pan sound that keeps travellers coming back for more with a nine hour flight from Gatwick Airport to Crown Point International Airport placing you right at the heart of the action courtesy of BA, Virgin and Thomas Cook airlines.
 Hotel transfers from Tobago airport take no time at all and you'd expect to be delivered to your front door in around 30 minutes, or about an hour if you've opted to head to the north of the island and the stunning Blue Waters Inn.
 Thanks to the absence of visa requirements for UK passport holders, and English being the island's language of choice, a visit to Tobago is just about as straightforward as you're going to find in the Caribbean with self-drive options giving you the freedom of the island, which is just over 25 miles in length and criss-crossed with well-surfaced roads and highways.
 For more information about discovering the laid back and authentic ambience of the Caribbean, check out the rest of this guide to Tobago and don't forget to take things easy no matter what time you're heading over.

 Best time to go to Tobago